Customer Satisfaction Could Make or Break Your Business

 - Recognizing who they are when they revisit your page and welcoming them by name on your website

-- Recommending contextually relevant information that would further contribute to their experience
+- Recommending contextually relevant information that would further contribute to improve their experience

 - Offering a chatbot service to conveniently solve a problem or answer a question they have